CHICKEN LIVER CARBONARA

 Whilst the meat is cooking boil the pasta according to the packet instructions.
 Then drain but hold back about a ladle full of pasta water.
 This will add a thick starchy element to your pasta sauce.

 Allow the meat to cool a bit then transfer to a chopping board and cut into bite size pieces.

 In a mixing bowl add the parmesan cheese with the two eggs to get a scrambled egg looking mixture.

-Transfer the pasta with water, cheesey egg mix into the cast iron pan which should have the juices left over from the cooked meat. and cook on a low heat for about 5 minutes to let everything settle together and whilst you are chopping up the liver and bacon.
+Transfer the pasta with water, cheesey egg mix into the cast iron pan which should have the juices left over from the cooked meat. and cook on a low heat for about 5 minutes.

 Mix the meat and sauce together and serve with some fresh garlic bread.